In the long room hard by a street of marble cutters

 the sound made from having sipped one’s death.

 He’s ashamed to have listened with so much attention,

 and sorry, too, for the sense of comfort he’s found

 in the relative quiet, the almost casual talk

 that follows the breaking of the clay cup.

 Did he not tell Phaedo death was nothing,

-hence no more reasonable to fear than praise it?
+hence no more reason to fear than praise it?